tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-azure/usage.md

 # Azure DevOps - Usage

-## Usage

 To use the Azure DevOps plug-in, the plug-in must be loaded and an instance created before you can configure the plug-in integration.
 You define configuration properties in the user interface or in a JSON file.

-### Integration type
+## Integration type

 The Azure DevOps plug-in supports scheduled events integration which are listed in the following table.

 | Name | Description                                                                                         |
 | ---- | --------------------------------------------------------------------------------------------------- |